garykac/woven/README.md

 # Woven

-## Woven is a tabletop game of tactical wizard combat
+## Woven is a tabletop game of tactical wizard exploration

 ### Cast spells by making patterns found on Spell Cards